Asora7/semester-project-2/README.md

 # Auction Website Frontend

+## Demo

+You can view the live project here: [Live Demo Link](https://asora-auction-site.netlify.app)

 This is the frontend for an auction website where users can register, login, create listings, and place bids on items.
 It is a part of my semester project and integrates with the **Noroff Auction API**.

 ## Features